snowplow-archive/symfony2-paypal-ipn/README.md

 ## Dependencies

-The Symfony PayPal IPN Bundle depends on the PHP framework [Symfony2] [symfony2] and [Doctrine 2.0] [doctrine2.0].
-An example order confirmation email built in the [Twig] [twig] templating language is also provided.
+The Symfony PayPal IPN Bundle depends on [Symfony2] [symfony2], the popular and modern PHP framework and [Doctrine 2.0] [doctrine2.0] the ORM.
+An example order confirmation email built using the [Twig] [twig] templating language is also provided.

 ## Installation

 ### 1. Install and register the bundle

-First copy `src/Orderly` from this repository to your project's own `src` directory.
+First copy the `src/Orderly` folder from this repository to within your project's own `src` folder.
 The `OrderlyPayPalIpnBundle.php` file should now be available here:

     [[Your Symfony2 root]]/src/Orderly/PaypalIpnBundle/OrderlyPayPalIpnBundle.php

 Next, we need to register the new bundle.
-So edit your `AppKernel.php` file:
+So, edit your `AppKernel.php` file:

     [[Your Symfony2 root]]/app/AppKernel.php

-and add the following to the end of the `$bundles` array in the `registerBundles()` method:
+and add the following line to the end of the `$bundles` array in the `registerBundles()` method:

     new Orderly\PayPalIpnBundle\OrderlyPayPalIpnBundle()

 ### 2. Deploy the database tables

-To create the MySQL tables required by PayPalIpnBundle, the **recommended** approach is to run the `create_mysql_tables.sql` SQL file against your database.
+To create the MySQL tables required by PayPalIpnBundle, the **recommended approach** is to run the `create_mysql_tables.sql` MySQL file against your database.
 You can find the file here:

     `src/Orderly/PayPalIpnBundle/Resources/config`

-The alternative approach is to install the tables by type the following in your project console:
+The alternative approach is to install the tables by typing the following into your project console:

-    php app/console doctrine:schema:update --force
+    $ php app/console doctrine:schema:update --force

 Note that this second method does **not** copy across the table field comments found in the SQL file.